Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

 The nose is subtly delicate and fresh.
 Blackcurrant, blueberry, flowers, mineral notes, a hint of graphite, a touch of licorice, and violet as well.
 Everything here is refined and elegant.
-The attack is delicate and precise, with silky tannins and a crystalline texture perfectly supported by a very mineral and expressive acidity.
+The attack is delicate and finely crafted, with silky tannins and a crystalline texture perfectly supported by a very chalky and expressive acidity.
 Crystal-clear purity and such precision.
 One of the finest and most distinctive wines of the vintage, with an aging potential of nearly 50 years or more.
 Very true to its terroir in an exceptional vintage.
 A cut above the magnificent 2018.
 100% great wine.

 Jane Anson - Inside Bordeaux